Accessible PDFs Have 4 Reading Orders

 2. TAB reading order

-In the PDF/UA-1 accessibility standards, the TAB order is defined to use the Tag Tree (or structural order) so that both end up using the same reading order.
+In the PDF/UA-1 accessibility standards, the TAB order is defined to mimic the Tag Tree (or structural order) so that both end up using the same reading order.
 A common error in PDFs is that the TAB order is not set to use the Tag Tree, which causes some AT to skip around a page, here and there, and present the parts randomly.

 Solutions